woile/woile.github.io/posts/2019-yearly-retrospective/index.md

 ## Languages

-I've been trying to improve my Dutch for some time now, this last time I'm barely starting to feel a bit comfortable with it, my Duolingo streak is 363 days so far, and I don't plan on stopping.
+I've been trying to improve my Dutch for some time now.
+This last time I've barely started to feel a bit comfortable with it.
+My Duolingo streak is 363 days so far, and I don't plan on stopping.

-Regarding programming languages, this year I've talk in some conferences and meetups, contributed to many open source projects and now I'm also trying to help people who wants to learn (if you want to, you can always write me for advice).
+Regarding programming languages, this year I've talked in some conferences and meetups, contributed to many open source projects and now I'm also trying to help people who want to learn (if you want to, you can always write me for advice).

-Special mention to the **Python programming language**, which thanks to it, I can do a lot of things in my life :)
+Special mention to the **Python programming language**, thanks to whom, I can do a lot of things in my life :)

-Next year I'll try to focus more on languages like rust, which attract me a lot.
+Next year, I'll try to focus more on languages like rust, which attract me a lot.

 ## Work

 My current job so far is great, and I'm thankful for it.
-I work from monday to thursday and on fridays, they let me work on my self.
+I work from Monday to Thursday and on Fridays, they let me work on myself.
-The schedule is flexible and no one in my team is counting hours, they count the work done instead.
+The schedule is flexible and no one in my team is counting hours;
+they count the work done instead.
 I won't go into detail because it's stuff I build for the company.